ashleydavis/photosphere/electron/README.md

 cd electron
 ```

-To enable the frontend you must also run the [backend](../../backend/README.md).

 ## Run from the dev server

 If you are running the Electron frontend in dev mode, start the Electron app like this: